Fresh Thinking Needed on Second Auckland Harbour Crossing

 ENDS

-Overviews of Reset’s Waitemata Bridge and Causeway Bridge options including images are here, appended from an extended plan here.
+Overviews of Reset’s Waitemata Bridge and Causeway Bridge options are below, or you can download the PDF versions:

 For interviews and further information contact: Penny Hartill, Director, hPR 021 721 424, penny@hartillpr.co.nz